highrow623/pseudoregalia-timer-mod/README.md

    *Note: this mod makes loading into the game work a bit differently, so I recommend uninstalling this mod when practicing a segment beginning from the Start Game event.*

-* [Reset Button](https://www.nexusmods.com/pseudoregalia/mods/31) - If the segment you're practicing requires getting any items, resetting is necessary to get your save back into a state to re-run the segment.
-It also resets the timer.
-I recommend binding the quick reset to F4 to make it easy to use with the position saver mod.
+* [Pseudoregalia Position Saver](https://www.nexusmods.com/pseudoregalia/mods/63) - This mod is useful for setting consistent start locations for testing segments and quickly getting back to them.
+I recommend saving positions as "Save Reload" since that will also reset the timer.

-* [Pseudoregalia Position Saver](https://www.nexusmods.com/pseudoregalia/mods/63) - This mod is useful for setting consistent start locations for testing segments and quickly getting back to them after resetting.
-The way this mod reloads the area doesn't interact with the game's reset function, meaning it leaves your save in the same state.
-So I recommend saving positions as "Teleport Only" so you can quickly reset by pressing F4 then F5.
-Just make sure you save your game in the same zone as where your segment starts.
+   Some segments may require some setup to work correctly, e.g. if in normal gameplay you would have hit a safe zone and you want to test respawning at that safe zone in your segment.
+For this I recommend putting a "Save Reload" position near the safe zone to set it after resetting, then another "Teleport Only" position where you will actually start your segment.

 I also recommend the [Show Triggers](https://www.nexusmods.com/pseudoregalia/mods/81) and [Free Cam](https://www.nexusmods.com/pseudoregalia/mods/70) mods.